ikorotkaya/miles_experiences/README.md

 ![Block Location](https://raw.githubusercontent.com/ikorotkaya/miles_experiences/main/misc/block_location.gif)

-- *Nearby Attractions:* Conveniently find nearby attractions, sorted by distance, on the right side of the app.
+- *Search for nearby attractions:* Conveniently find nearby attractions, sorted by distance, on the right side of the app.

 - *Customise your adventure:* Personalise your adventure by dragging the location marker or the Miles car.
 Prices, routes and experiences are updated based on your new location.

-- *Venue Details:* Click on a experience card on the right or a marker on the map to get more information about the attraction.
+- *Check venue details:* Click on a experience card on the right or a marker on the map to get more information about the attraction.
 This includes a brief description, exact times and prices, and a link to the official website [Berlin Monument Authority](https://www.berlin.de/landesdenkmalamt/) for more information.

-- *Route visualisation:* By clicking on a location on the right-hand side of the list, you can view the route to the destination on the map.
+- *See route visualisation:* By clicking on a location on the right-hand side of the list, you can view the route to the destination on the map.

 ## How it works